garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Proximity Principle.md

-- objects that are close to each other will be seen as belonging together
+- objects that are close to each other will be seen as belonging together![[Pasted image 20240326235345.png]]